Therapist for Doctors & Physicians | Physician Therapy in Maryland & Washington DC

 Therapy for physicians and healthcare workers by somebody who gets it

-I have provided therapy to medical students, residents, and attending physicians across fields including internal medicine, general surgery, urology, interventional radiology, pediatrics, OBGYN, cardiology, emergency medicine, cardiothorasic surgery, psychiatry, and pediatrics.
-My works extends to other healthcare workers including Charge Nurses, Bedside Nurses, Clinical Nurse Specialists, Nurse Managers, and Veterinarians.
+I have provided therapy to medical students, residents, and attending physicians across specialties including internal medicine, general surgery, urology, interventional radiology, pediatrics, OBGYN, cardiology, emergency medicine, cardiothoracic surgery, psychiatry, and more.
+My work also extends to healthcare professionals such as nurses, clinical nurse specialists, nurse managers, charge nurses, and veterinarians.

 Frequently Asked Questions